jessica-nguyen-it/RHEL9-Homelab-AWS/lab-log/week2.md

 ### SUID, SGID, and Sticky Bit permissions

-These special permission bits affect file execution and directory behavior—especially in multi-user environments.
+These extra permission bits affect file execution and directory behavior.
 I practiced setting and removing them, and saw how they can streamline access or introduce risks if misconfigured.
 Basically:

 - **SUID (4):** Lets a file run with the owner's privileges.
 Great for controlled elevation (terrible if misconfigured).
 - **SGID (2):** Same idea, but for group privileges.
 On directories, it ensures new files inherit the group.